choishingwan/PRS-Tutorial/docs/target.md

-In this section we will perform some quality control (QC) steps on the target data.
+# Obtaining the target data
+Target data consist of individual-level genotype-phenotype data, usually generated within your lab/department/collaboration.
 For this tutorial, we have simulated some genotype-phenotype data using the 1000 Genomes Project European samples.
 You can download the data [here](https://github.com/choishingwan/PRS-Tutorial/raw/master/resources/EUR.zip) or you can download the data using the following command:

 ```bash